fredrikolovsson/udwg/README.md

     $> python udwg.py

-And all words from Urban Dictionary will be printed out to STDOUT
+And all words from Urban Dictionary will be printed out

 The words are all of the most popular words from Urban Dictionary from A to Z.